oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

 ## Introduction
 In this lab, you will link to data from the MovieStream data lake on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) into your Oracle Autonomous Database instance, in preparation for exploration and analysis.

 You will practice linking to data from a **private** Object Storage bucket.
 You learn how to set up and use an authentication token and object store credentials to access sensitive data in the private object store.
-Instead of using the wizard-driven data loading tools of Database Actions, you practice loading data using the **DBMS_CLOUD** PL/SQL package, the preferred method for load automation.

 > **Note:** While this lab uses Oracle Autonomous Data Warehouse, the steps are identical for loading data into an Oracle Autonomous Transaction Processing database.